Skip to main content

 Division Overview

-The Office’s National Security Division is singular in the nation among US Attorney’s Offices: a standalone division with the Office that complements the Criminal Division, but with its own specialized mandates.
-The Division is responsible for combatting evolving national security and cyber threats facing our region and our nation.
-Protecting national security is the highest priority of the Department of Justice and the United States Attorney’s Office, and AUSAs in the Division handle some of the most complex cases in the Office, working closely with other components within the Department of Justice and with other government agencies to meet this challenge.
+The Office’s National Security Division complements the Criminal Division, but with has its own specialized mandates.
+This division combats evolving national security and cyber threats facing our region and our nation, the Department of Justice’s highest priority of the Department of Justice.
+The lawyers and staff in this division handle some of the Office’s most complex cases in the Office, and work closely with other components within the Department of Justice and with other government agencies to meet this challenge.

 Division Contact Information